rastislavcore/cf-pages-genuine-user/README.md

 ### Key-Value (KV) Storage

 Set up KV storage and binding for the system in read-only mode.

-The default setup is in `wrangler.toml`, but it needs to be modified in the Cloudflare Dashboard.
-Do not store private information directly in `wrangler.toml`!
-This file is published.
+#### Set KV namespace bindings

+1. Open CLoudflare Dashboard - Workers & Pages - Your deployed page.
+2. Go to project Settings - Functions tab.
+3. Scroll down to KV namespace bindings.
+4. Click on "Get started" button.
+5. Click on "Create a namespace" button.
+6. Fill in Namespace Name as `KV_NAMESPACE` and click "Add".
+7. Now you can add the entries.

-Database structure:
+#### Database structure

 Key | Value
 --- | ---